reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 Route paths are often accompanied by route parameters and take this form:
  `/products/:brand`

 Let us define a route containing a route parameter as shown below.
-For simplicity, we are reading from a `products` array here instead of a database:
+For simplicity of this example, we are reading from a hardcoded in-memory `products` array.
+In a real-world application, we will want to replace the hardcoded data with data residing in a database:

 ```js
 let products = [